msrikant15/shopping-list/README.md

  After providing the options type `amplify publish`.
 This step packages the front end and deploys the necessary binaries into a hosted Amplify frontend.
 The output of this command will be the url where the App is hosted on AWS.

+## Cleanup

+If you are just trying our Amplify and its features, you may want to cleanup the provisioned resources using

+`amplify delete`

+The features demonstrated is just the small subset of the various categories available.
+You may also want to try experimenting with categories like analytics, search and other AI features like translation, chatbots, etc.

+Have fun and build on !